-There are 5 types of vanilla bean grown in Tahiti:
+There are 5 types of vanilla beans that originated from Tahiti:

 - Haapape - The most common version with a relatively large bean and strong aroma.